Best exercise bikes for using at home

 The Wattbike boasts exceptional build quality and an array of smart features, all of which we took advantage of during testing.

-Chief amongst these is seamless connectivity to virtual training apps like Zwift and TrainerRoad, which automatically control the resistance as you race through real life cycling trials.
-Another clever tool is the Pedal Effectiveness Score, which tells you how well your pedaling is balanced between your left and right legs.
+Another clever tool is the Pedal Effectiveness Score, which tells you how well your pedaling efforts are balanced between your left and right legs.

-- Read our full Wattbike Atom review
+Read our full Wattbike Atom review.

 How we test the best exercise bikes